kactus-io/kactus/CONTRIBUTING.md

-# Contributing to GitHub Desktop
+# Contributing to Kactus

 :+1: :tada: :sparkling_heart: Thanks for your interest! :sparkling_heart: :tada: :+1:

-The following is a set of guidelines for contributing to GitHub Desktop and its related projects, which are hosted in the [Desktop Organization](https://github.com/desktop) on GitHub.
+The following is a set of guidelines for contributing to Kactus and its related projects, which are hosted in the [Kactus Organization](https://github.com/kactus-io) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-Note that GitHub Desktop is currently a public beta, so everything is likely to change over time as we learn and refine how we work with the community.
+Note that Kactus is currently a public alpha, so everything is likely to change over time as we learn and refine how we work with the community.

 #### Table Of Contents